SMPTE/ris-osvp-metadata-camdkit/index.md

         "distortionOverscan": {
           "type": "number",
           "minimum": 1.0,
           "description": "Overscan factor on lens distortion.
-This is primarily relevant when\nstoring overscan values, not in transmission as the overscan should be\ncalculated by the consumer.\n"
+Overscan may be provided by the\nproducer but can also be overriden or calculated by the consumer.
+Note\nthis should be the maximum of both projection-matrix-based and field-of-\nview-based rendering as per the OpenLensIO documentation.\n"
         },
         "undistortionOverscan": {
           "type": "number",
           "minimum": 1.0,
           "description": "Overscan factor on lens undistortion.
-This is primarily relevant when\nstoring overscan values, not in transmission as the overscan should be\ncalculated by the consumer.\n"
+Overscan may be provided by the\nproducer but can also be overriden or calculated by the consumer.
+Note\nthis should be the maximum of both projection-matrix-based and field-of-\nview-based rendering as per the OpenLensIO documentation.\n"
         },
         "distortionOffset": {
           "type": "object",